 In 2013, the company admitted that nearly 3 million encrypted customer credit card records had been stolen.
 The company’s breach cost at least 2 million dollars – $1 million in legal fees and $1 million in customer settlements.

 What can we learn from this example?
 Personal data, confidential company data, bank details, and much more may get exposed if your SaaS offers poor security.

-In order for your SaaS app to be successful in the long-term, it needs to bring in revenue.
+For your SaaS app to be successful in the long-term, it needs to bring in revenue.
 That being said, monetization is one of the biggest challenges from day one.
 Firstly, you must decide on how you’re going to acquire users and generate revenue.
 Are you going to provide a free app and earn on ads?
 Or maybe, you’re going to bet on a free trial to convince users to buy?

-You’ll also have to decide how the pricing will change as your company grows, and the competitor landscape evolves.
-You need to maintain the right value-for-price ratio, at all times.
+You’ll also have to decide how the pricing will change as your company grows and the competitor landscape evolves.
+You need to maintain the right value-for-price ratio at all times.

-Finally, with all of the above in mind, you need to make sure that your monetization model is feasible, and it accounts for all the app upgrades and maintenance costs.
+Finally, with all of the above in mind, you need to make sure that your monetization model is feasible and it accounts for all the app upgrades and maintenance costs.

-Now that we’ve mentioned pricing, let us take a closer look at the most common SaaS payment models.
+Now that we’ve mentioned pricing let us take a closer look at the most common SaaS payment models.